 Andy van den Dobbelsteen, Eric van den Ham and Tess Blom (Faculty of Architecture and the Built Environment) are the winners of the 2020 edX Prize for Exceptional Contributions in Online Teaching and Learning, with their online course "Zero-Energy Design: an approach to make your building sustainable".
 Their MOOC is designed to help participants figure out which energy measures can be applied to make their buildings (more) sustainable and zero-energy consuming.

-Learners who completed MOOC Zero- Energy Design can save 2 hours of effort per week.
+Learners who previously completed MOOC Zero- Energy Design can save 2 hours of effort per week in this Professional Course.